LenHodgeman/DP-Access-Management-API/docs/samples/digitalpersona-web-sample.md

 ![](../../docs/assets/HID-logo.png)

-### Web Sample
+### Web Sample Application

-The DigitalPersona Web Sample illustrates ...
+The DigitalPersona Web Sample application illustrates ...

 [Could use additional high-level content, but not duplicating or overlapping the main content on the authentication repo.]